bahtiyartan/troia/docs/62Components.rst

 Calling Dialogs from Components
 ===============================

 Also it is possible to call a dialog from component.
-Dialogs which is called from dialogs are a part of the component, so all variables defined on dialog (by code or control symbols) are located in component's scope.
+Dialogs which is called from components are a part of the component, so all variables defined on dialog (by code or control symbols) are located in component's scope.

 Calling Component Methods
 -------------------------